Estimate Time4 min

 Adopting a child from foster care or a public adoption agency

-The average age of children in foster care waiting for an adoptive home is about 7 years old.1
+The average age of children in foster care waiting for an adoptive home is more than 8 years old.1

 There are 2 routes to adoption through foster care—a direct foster care adoption or fostering to adopt.
 However, there’s no guarantee of adoption when fostering a child.
 In many cases, children in foster care return to their families or are placed with relatives.